Butte recognizes National Suicide Prevention Week

-BUTTE, Mont. -- Drug addiction, poverty, homelessness--all issues that have become constant battles in Silver Bow County, in the state of Montana, and across the nation.
+BUTTE, Mont. - Drug addiction, poverty and homelessness are all issues that have become constant battles in Silver Bow County, in the state of Montana, and across the nation.
 And the folks in Butte are taking a stand to show that suicide prevention is just as important.

 Tuesday morning, Silver Bow County officially recognized National Suicide Prevention Week, a countrywide effort to combat a growing epidemic.